jonnyschult/sudokuSolver/README.md

 - A: Roses are red AND violets are blue.

-From the inference rule of simplicity, and self evidently, we can see that we can infer:
+From the inference rule of simplicity, and self evidently, we can infer:

 - Therefore B: Roses are red